 the derivative of the $\bG_m$-action and by

 the derivative of the translation.
-We will show in \Cref{Lem:KodairaSpencerComputation} below that the span of the image of these maps is the kernel of the Kodaira--Specner map.
+We will show in \Cref{Lem:KodairaSpencerComputation} below that the span of the image of these maps is the kernel of the Kodaira--Spencer map.

-Let us also recall that $S_{n,1}\subset \cA_n$ is the locus of spectral curves that are given by the $n-$th infinitesimal neighborhood of a section in $T^*C$. \begin{lemma}[Kodaira-Spencer map for $C_a$] \begin{enumerate} \item[] \item For any point $a\in \ha_n-S_{n,1}$ the kernel of the Kodaira--Spencer $K_a$ is the direct sum of the images of $\dmult$ and $\dshift$, i.e., the map $KS_a$ factors as
+Let us also recall that $S_{n,1}\subset \cA_n$ is the locus of spectral curves that are given by the $n$-th infinitesimal neighborhood of a section in $T^*C$. \begin{lemma}[Kodaira--Spencer map for $C_a$] \begin{enumerate} \item[] \item For any point $a\in \ha_n-S_{n,1}$ the kernel of the Kodaira--Spencer { map $KS_a$} is the direct sum of the images of $\dmult$ and $\dshift$, i.e., the map $KS_a$ factors as